Skip to content

 end

-center: ["50%", "72%"] shifts the centre point down so the flat edge of the half-donut sits near the bottom of the chart area, using the space efficiently. startAngle: 180 and endAngle: 360 render only the top semicircle.
+center: ["50%", "72%"] shifts the centre point down so the flat edge sits near the bottom of the chart area. startAngle: 180 and endAngle: 360 pass through via **extra.

 1